omarieclaire/clojure-scala-cantrips/README.md

 public void attr1_$eq(int);
 ```

 This is a method that takes an `int` and doesn’t return a value back.
-This is the setter method of the variable `attr1`, that lets us mutate its value.
+This is the setter method of the variable `attr1`, that allows us to mutate its value.
 Let's see its usage below;

 *[mutable-fields.clj](src/mutable_fields/clojure.clj)* *`make run-mutable-fields`*
 ```clojure